-- The Fund also offers Joint Vienna Institute for legislators from the former transition economies of Eastern and Central Europe and Central Asia.
-In July 2009, a seminar brought together legislators from many of the crisis countries in Eastern and Central Europe to discuss the impact of the global financial crisis on the region.
+- The Fund also offers courses in economic analysis and policymaking at the Joint Vienna Institute for legislators, such as the Global Extractive Industries Seminar held in October 2012.
+In July 2009, a seminar brought together legislators from many of the crisis countries in eastern and central Europe to discuss the impact of the global financial crisis on the region.

 - At the international level, the IMF has a well-established relationship with the Parliamentary Network on the World Bank and International Monetary Fund; IMF management and staff participate in its annual conference, regional events, and field visits.